Towards Selecting the Informative Alternative Relational Query Plans for Database Education: Performance Study

-\textbf{Exp 4: Impact of \textsc{gfp} strategy.} We now report the performance of the \textsc{gfp}-based pruning strategy.
-Figures~\ref{fig:gtFilter}(a)-(c) plot the results on \textit{tpch22.sql}, which have a large plan space.
-We compare the pruning power, plan interestingness, and efficiency of two variants of \textsc{gfp}, one pruned based only on $s\_dist(\cdot)$ and the other with both $s\_dist(\cdot)$ and $cost\_dist(\cdot)$ (referred to as \textsc{gfp} \& Cost).
+\textbf{Exp 4: Impact of \textsc{GFP} strategy.} We report the performance of the \textsc{gfp}-based pruning strategy, which underpins the system’s practical latency and whose impact is evaluated here.
+Fig.~\ref{fig:gtFilter}(a)-(c) plot the results on \textit{tpch\_22.sql}, which has a large plan space.
+We compare the pruning power, plan informativeness, and efficiency of two variants of \textsc{gfp}, one pruned based only on $s\_dist(\cdot)$ and the other with both $s\_dist(\cdot)$ and $cost\_dist(\cdot)$ (referred to as \textsc{gfp} and \textit{Cost}, respectively).
 We vary the distance threshold $\tau_d$ and set the cost threshold $\tau_c=\tau_d$.
 Since the distribution of the plans is not uniform, the curves do not change uniformly.
-Obviously, pruning based only on $s\_dist(\cdot)$ filters out more plans, but the plan interestingness is worse.
-If we do not use \textsc{gfp} strategy, the plan interestingness and time cost are 0.395 and 5s, respectively.
-That is, with \textsc{gfp} \& Cost (\resp \textsc{gfp}), by saving more than 40\% (\resp 95\%) time cost, we may only sacrifice less than 6\% (\resp 14\%) of the plan interestingness.
-This justifies the reason for using both $s\_dist(\cdot)$ and $cost\_dist(\cdot)$ in \textsc{gfp} \& Cost. \eat{Our system implements both of these methods, allowing users to choose according to their needs.}
+Pruning based only on $s\_dist(\cdot)$ removes more plans but degrades plan informativeness.
+Compared to no \textsc{gfp} (plan informativeness 0.395, time 5s), using \textsc{gfp} with \textit{Cost} (or \textsc{gfp} alone) saves over 40\% (or 95\%) of runtime while sacrificing less than 6\% (or 14\%) of plan informativeness, justifying the use of both $s\_dist(\cdot)$ and $cost\_dist(\cdot)$ in \textsc{gfp} and \textit{Cost}.

+Fig.~\ref{fig:gfp} reports the performance of \textsc{gfp} strategy for different $k$ values.
+It consistently filters more aggressively but achieves lower informativeness than \textit{\textsc{gfp}+Cost}, and the efficiency-informativeness trade-off remains stable as $k$ increases. \eat{Our system implements both of these methods, allowing users to choose according to their needs.} Figs.~\ref{fig:apx_gfp_k30} and~\ref{fig:apx_gfp_k50} provide supplementary results for $k=30$ and $k=50$, respectively.
+Observe that they exhibit trends qualitatively similar to those shown in Fig.~\ref{fig:gfp}.